agentOfChaos/oversized_syringe/README.md

 I have gathered most of the information about the file structure inside pac_format.txt, and also in the initial section of some python files.

+**The information gathered as a result of the reverse-engineering process are documented in pac_format.txt**

 # Correctness

 I tried unpacking and repacking some of the game's archives for testing purposes, here's the results: